IMF will police government's profligate expenditure – MP

-The Minority Chief Whip in Parliament, Ahmed Ibrahim has noted that the arrival of the International Monetary Fund (IMF) will help bring sanity into the profligate expenditure levels of the government.
+The Minority Chief Whip in Parliament has noted that the arrival of the International Monetary Fund (IMF) will help bring sanity into the profligate expenditure levels of the government.

 According to the Minority Chief Whip, the IMF will help balance the sheets for the New Patriotic Party (NPP) and ensure prudent management of the resources of the state.